by Rick Warren — June 1, 2018

 In the Old Testament, priests did two things:

-2. They had the privilege and responsibility of representing God to the people and ministering to the needs of people (serving).
+- The priest had the privilege and responsibility of representing God to the people and ministering to the needs of other people (serving).

 Those are the very two things that are true of you when you become a believer.